 A couple of years later, I added a discussion forum and slowly built up a small membership of 300 or so.
 I also, from time to time, create websites.

 Clancy, who had been involved with online affiliate marketing, offered to take over the running of the forum in 2004.
-She turned it into what it is today: a community of over 120,000 members.
+She turned it into a community of over 120,000 members.
 She has taught herself all the skills required to keep a site of this size running smoothly.
 She is the administrator, the coder, the maintenance crew, the graphic artist and the troubleshooter.

 I create all the content for the site, shoot the movies, sit in my office and play the guitar waiting for a suitable piece to materialize from the ether to turn into a lesson.
 I'm the composer, player, cinematographer, film editor, sound engineer, graphic designer, writer and webmaster of the content section of the site.